kittens with breeding rights

 Wrapping It Up

 Selling kittens with breeding rights is a journey, not a snap decision.
-From checking the health of the parents and offspring to vetting your buyer, every step matters.
+From checking the health of the parents and offspring to knowing your buyer, every step matters.
 I’ve found that taking it slow and trusting my gut has led to the best outcomes—for me, my kittens, and my cattery’s reputation.
 What’s your experience been like?
 I’d love to hear your stories!

 Similar Posts